 |Specific admission requirements||General university entrance qualification or equivalent qualification (for details view the specific admission requirements)|

 |Application||Apply now - deadline for application for the winter semester: 15.
 May|

 Mechatronics is a field of engineering that builds upon and links the classic areas of mechanics, electronics and computer sciences.
-This interdisciplinary integration of diverse disciplines is constantly strengthened and further interlinking.
-Just about every technology product of our time comprises a mechatronic system – even products in our everyday lives contain both mechanical parts and electronic parts and are controlled by software.
+This interdisciplinary integration of diverse disciplines is constantly strengthened.
+Just about every technology product of our times comprises a mechatronic system – even products in our everyday lives contain both mechanical parts and electronic parts and are controlled by software.

 The science of intelligent machines: "The whole is more than just the sum of the parts".
 This is a good description for the field of mechatronics.
 Once you have gotten to know the analytical world of a mechatronics engineer, you are unlikely to lose the fascination for this exciting field.

 Vorarlberg University of Applied Sciences (FH Vorarlberg) is one of the most research-intensive universities of applied sciences in Austria.
 Studies and research are closely linked at FH Vorarlberg.